pytorch/torchchat/README.md

   The generate.py  sequence generator will load the tokenizer from the directory specified by the MODEL_PATH variable, by replacing the modelname with the name of the tokenizer model which is expected to be named `tokenizer.model`

+* `MODEL_DIR` is a location for outputs from export for server/desktop and/or mobile/edge execution.
+We store exported artifacts here, with extensions .pte for Executorch models, .so for AOT Inductor generated models, and .bin for tokenizers prepared for use with the C++ tokenizers user by `runner-aoti` and `runner-et`.

 You can set these variables as follows for the exemplary model15M model from Andrej Karpathy's tinyllamas model family:
 ```
 MODEL_NAME=stories15M
 MODEL_PATH=checkpoints/${MODEL_NAME}/stories15M.pt
+MODEL_DIR=~/llama-fast-exports
 ```

 When we export models with AOT Inductor for servers and desktops, and Executorch for mobile and edge devices,